dashpay/docs/docs/user/wallets/dashcore/interface.rst

   Performs the same operation as *Rescan blockchain files 1* but scans from the genesis block instead of the wallet creation time.

-Recover transactions
-  The recover transactions commands can be used to remove unconfirmed transactions from the memory pool.
-Your wallet will restart and rescan the blockchain, recovering existing transactions and removing unconfirmed transactions.
-Transactions may become stuck in an unconfirmed state if there is a conflict in protocol versions on the network during CoinJoin processing, for example, or if a transaction is sent with insufficient fees when blocks are full.

-Upgrade wallet format
-  This command is available for very old wallets where an upgrade to the wallet version is required in addition to an update to the wallet software.
-You can view your current wallet version by running the ``getwalletinfo`` command in the console.

 Rebuild index
   Discards the current blockchain and chainstate indexes (the database of unspent transaction outputs) and rebuilds it from existing block files.